The Special One (Beavis and Butt-Head): Production

-Due to controversy surrounding Beavis' love of fire, the show begins to forbid the presence of fire and the use of the word later in the show's run.
+In the initial seasons of the show, controversy surrounding Beavis' love of fire forced the show to remove Beavis' references to his love of fire and the use of the word later in the show's run.
 This ban was lifted during the first revival in 2011.
-When discussing how came up with the idea of the episode, creator Mike Judge stated "Somebody had an idea for an all-musical episode with “Fire” as a character.
+When discussing how came up with the idea of the episode, creator Mike Judge stated "Somebody had an idea for an all-musical episode with 'Fire' as a character.
 I didn't want to do a whole musical because South Park does that better than anybody."

 Notably, Butt-Head does not appear in the episode proper, besides a voiceless cameo during a flashback as a young child where Beavis discovers his fascination with fire, making it the first and, so far, only episode in which Butt-Head makes no live appearances.
 He does appear during the video segment, however.
 To reflect Butt-Head's absence, the episodes opening theme bills the fire in place of Butt-Head.